thoughtbot/maintaining-open-source-projects/book/07-versioning.md

 monitoring how others use the code.
 If you are lucky, users will ask you questions about the project, or blog about it.
-You can do GitHub code searches to see real projects using the library, gaining insight into potential API changes to better suit your users’ needs.
+You can do GitHub code searches to see real projects using the library, gaining insight into potential API changes to better suit users’ needs.

 SemVer states that when a library is in major version zero (0.y.z) it’s under initial development, and anything may change at any time.
 The public API is not yet stable.
-If you’re changing the API every day, you should either still be in version 0.y.z or on a separate development branch working on the next major release.
+If you’re changing the API frequently, you should either still be in version 0.y.z or on a separate development branch working on the next major release.

 Version 1.0.0 denotes a stable public API, and users may write programs that depend on that contract.
-SemVer describes situations in which a project should probably reach version 1.0:
+SemVer describes situations in which a project should probably be at least on version 1.0:

 * Project is used in production
 * Project reached a stable API
 * Maintainers worry about backward compatibility

-Documentation should exist for a 1.0 project, but it doesn’t need to be perfect quality.
-You may put off improved documentation, better tests, sample code, a logo, and any other nice-to-haves that open source projects often provide until whenever you get around to doing it.
-1.0 is a statement about the stability of the API.
+While 1.0 is a statement about the stability of the API and according to SemVer it doesn’t have to do with documentation, good documentation should exist for a 1.0 project.
+Strictly speaking you may put off improved documentation, better tests, sample code, a logo, and any other features that open source projects often provide; those are not required by SemVer for v1.0.

 Whatever you are working on, let it see the daylight as soon as you can.
 Define and communicate a concrete goal, and when you achieve it, call it 1.0 and